-Interoperability testing of the sample configuration was completed with successful results for the Phonect SIP Trunk with the following observations:
+Interoperability testing of the sample configuration was completed with successful results for the Swisscom SIP Trunk with the following observations:

-- Issue observed when testing Blind/Consultative Transfers to PSTN.
-Service Provider wrongly responded 2000K without SDP to (slowstart) reINVITE.
-As Service Provider does not support slowstart, Session Manager would not forward this 2000K to CS1000E so the Service Provider would then send a BYE to disconnect after the session provisioning had timed out.
-To resolve the issue, the SDP needs to be embedded in every INVITE request/reply to the Service Provider.
-This is achieved by enabling "Delayed SDP Handling" on the Avaya SBCE.
-The guidelines on how to enable this feature is documented in Section 7.2.1 and Section 7.2.2 of this document - As Phonect do not support SIP 302 Moved Temporarily, the CS100E will not allow a blind transfer to be executed if the parties involved do not support the SIP 302 Moved Temporarily method.
+- As Swisscom do not support SIP UPDATE, the CS1000E default configuration will not allow a blind transfer to be executed if the parties involved do not support the SIP UPDATE method.
 With the installation of plugin 501 on the CS1000E, the blind transfer will be allowed and the call will be completed.
 The limitation of this plugin is that no ringback is provided to the originator of the call for the duration that the destination set is ringing.
 In addition to plugin 501, it is required that VTRK SU version "cs1000-vtrk-7.50.17.16-15.i386.000.ntl" or higher be used on all SSG signaling servers to ensure proper operation of the blind transfer feature.
-The use of plugin 501 does not restrict the use of the SIP 302 method of blind transfer to other parties that do happen to support the SIP 302 method, but rather extend support to those parties that do not - All unwanted MIME was stripped on outbound calls using the Adaptation Module in Session Manager - No inbound toll free numbers were tested as none were available from the Service Provider - No Emergency Services numbers were tested as test calls to these numbers need to be pre-arranged with the Operator
+The use of plugin 501 does not restrict the use of the SIP UPDATE method of blind transfer to other parties that do happen to support the UPATE method, but rather extend support to those parties that do not - All unwanted MIME was stripped on outbound calls using the Adaptation Module in Session Manager - No inbound toll free numbers were tested as none were available from the Service Provider - No Emergency Services numbers tested as test calls to these numbers should be prearranged with the Operator